Thank you! Our expert will call you shortly.

 Harsil Valley

-Harsil Valley is one of the best-kept secrets of Uttarakhand and is situated at a distance of approximately 22 kilometers from Gartang Gali.
+Harsil Valley is one of the best-kept secrets of Uttarakhand and is situated at a distance of approximately 22 kilometers from Gartang valley.
 Located at an elevation of 7,860 feet above sea level, this beautiful village is also known as the Mini Switzerland of India.

 Why Visit Harsil?